joshnroy/joshnroy.github.io/index.md

 My goal is to research, develop, and create embodied Artificial Intelligence/Machine Learning algorithms and systems.
 My interests include (but are not limited to) **Reinforcement Learning (RL)**, **Planning/Reasoning**, and **Generative/World Modeling**, with applications to real-world domains such as **Robotics**, **Finance**, and **Healthcare**.

-Outside of Computer Science, I do things like teaching [Taekwondo at Columbia](https://www.instagram.com/cutaekwondo/), photography, rock climbing, and music.
+Outside of Computer Science, I do things like teaching [Taekwondo at Columbia](https://www.instagram.com/cutaekwondo/) and rock climbing.

 I've just started writing about my thoughts.
 Check out my [blog](/blog/).